 You will be assessed through exams, including an external practical exam, and practical observations.
 You will also submit coursework, including your dissertation, your portfolio, work reports and reflective journals.
 Other forms of assessment will include presentations and drug calculations.
 Students will give feedback on each other’s work.

-We normally make offers between 240 UCAS tariff points, plus GCSE Maths Science and English Language at grade C. BTEC National Diploma/International Baccalaureate/Advanced & Progression Diplomas at equivalent tariff.
+This course requires a mimimum of 240 UCAS tariff points, GCSE Maths Science and English Language at grade C, and A-Level Science at grade C. BTEC National Diploma/International Baccalaureate/Advanced & Progression Diplomas at equivalent tariff.
 Access to HE - Pass.

 We accept the equivalent of the above from a recognised overseas qualification.
 To find out more about the requirements from your country, see further information under support in your country.
 For details of other equivalent requirements that Middlesex accepts see entry requirements.